Resettlement and humanitarian admission - Ireland

 • Hazaras (UNHCR has advised that Hazaras should be included as members of a religious minority that is particularly at risk from the Taliban).

-• a furnished home with adequate facilities and an acceptable standard, available for a minimum of 2 years
+• a furnished home with adequate facilities and an acceptable standard, available for a minimum of 2 years;

-• school place for the children
+• school place for children;

-• appropriate interpretation services, as required
+• appropriate interpretation services, as required;

-• arrival day plans, and support plan for the sponsorship period
+• arrival day plans and support plan for the sponsorship period;

-• opening bank account
+• opening bank account;

-• signing on with a GP, dentist and other medical services
+• signing on with a GP, dentist and other medical services;

-• English language training, both formal and informal
+• English language training, both formal and informal.

-The national support organisation for the Community Sponsorship Programme is the Irish Red Cross.
+The national support organisation for the community sponsorship programme is the Irish Red Cross.
 More information can be found here and here.